ibm-cloud-docs/cloud-object-storage/about-cos.md

 Developers use an IBM COS API to interact with their object storage.
 This documentation provides support to [get started](docs/services/cloud-object-storage/index.html#getting-started-console-) with provisioning accounts, to create buckets, to upload objects, and to use a reference of common API interactions.

-Users of the original COS IaaS service provisioned through SoftLayer, [please visit this link for updates on the transition to Bluemix](docs/services/cloud-object-storage/classic/iaas.html).
+Users of the original COS IaaS service provisioned through SoftLayer, [please visit this link for updates on the transition to {{site.data.keyword.cloud_notm}} Platform](docs/services/cloud-object-storage/classic/iaas.html).